 Founded in 1873, the School of Architecture at Syracuse University is one of the oldest schools of architecture in the United States.
 Its origins as a department within the College of Fine Art imbued the school with a strong emphasis on design that has continued into the 21st century.
 Design studios are complemented by courses in technology, structures, history, and theory, as well as by electives that allow students to explore the arts, humanities, and the social sciences.
 By synthesizing this broad knowledge base with a rigorous training in professional skills, Syracuse Architecture equips its graduates for successful practice in the contemporary global economy.

 The School of Architecture offers two fully accredited professional degree programs: the Bachelor of Architecture (B.Arch) and the professional Master of Architecture (M.Arch).
 The undergraduate B.Arch is a five-year program which requires 162 credit hours, while the graduate M.Arch is a seven-semester program requiring 110 credit hours.
-In addition to the professional programs, the School offers a one-year M.S. post-professional degree program.
+In addition to the professional programs, the School offers a three-semester M.S. post-professional degree program.

 The bachelor of architecture curriculum is organized around a ten-semester sequence of design classes and complemented by a broad variety of available courses in the humanities, arts, and sciences.
 Three years of core curriculum prepare students for two final years of more self-directed coursework and research, culminating in the development and design of a thesis in the fifth year.
 The core years are sequentially organized, with each semester building on previous study and relating courses in technology, structures, history, and theory to the design studio.